iriyak/BPatterns/README.md

 	[ any at: anyArg1 anyOtherKeyword: anyArg2 ] bpattern
 ```

 It will match any message sends with a selector started with #at: and any other second keyword.
-It does not require any configuration because **#anyOtherKeyword:** is started with any word.
+It does not require any configuration because **#anyOtherKeyword:** is started with **any** word.

 The **keyword selector** pattern matches any type of selectors with same number of arguments.
-For example the following pattern will match any binary messages like 1 + 2 together with any one argument keywords:
+For example the following pattern will match one argument keywords and any binary messages like 1 + 2:

 ```Smalltalk
 	| any any2 |